bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-The next thing that we\'re going to talk about are URLs.
+The next thing that we&apos;re going to talk about are URLs.
 There are different things you want to look at when you see a URL.

 The first part is the ***protocol***.

-It\'s https in this case, but usually you see also http.
+It&apos;s https in this case, but usually you see also http.
 There are actually two different kinds of protocols.

 HTTPs stands for secure HTTP.

-It ensures that when you\'re accessing a resource, the resource comes exactly from the server that you are requesting it from.
+It ensures that when you&apos;re accessing a resource, the resource comes exactly from the server that you are requesting it from.

 So, that you are not put in a situation of having someone between you